kyma-project/btp-manager/docs/user/02-10-usage.md

      btpAccessCredentialsSecret: test-secret
    ```

-5. To verify that ServiceInstance was created with success then run:
+5. To verify that the ServiceInstance has been created successfully, run:

     ```bash
-    kubectl get serviceinstances.services.cloud.sap.com test-service -o yaml
+    kubectl get serviceinstances.services.cloud.sap.com test-service-instance -o yaml
     ```

     You see the status `created` and the message `ServiceInstance provisioned successfully`.
-    Also you should see in one of spec field `btpAccessCredentialsSecret` the `test-secret` value.
+    You also see the `test-secret` value in the **btpAccessCredentialsSecret** spec field.
-    In status section you should also see not empty field `subaccountId`.
+    In the status section,  the **subaccountId** field must not be empty.

 6. Clean up your resources by running the following command: